phpmyadmin/phpmyadmin/config.rst

     :type: integer
     :default: 100

-Maximum number of rows saved in  table.
+Maximum number of rows saved in :config:option:`$cfg['Servers'][$i]['table_uiprefs']` table.
 When tables are dropped or renamed, table\_uiprefs may contain invalid data (referring to tables which no longer exist).
 We only keep this number of newest rows in table\_uiprefs and automatically delete older rows.

 .. config:option:: $cfg['Servers'][$i]['AllowRoot']